codership/documentation/galeracluster/source/jails.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 .. _`jails-node-config`:

-In writing the configuration file, bear in mind that some parameters must be set differently than on the standard Galera Cluster node.
-These are typically variables that draw their defaults from system configurations, which vary in the jail from the host system.
+For the most part, the configuration file for a node running in a jail is the same as when the node runs on a standard FreeBSD server.
+But, there are some parameters that draw their defaults from the base system.
+These you need to set manually, as the jail is unable to access the host file system.

-- :ref:`wsrep_node_address <wsrep_node_address>`
+- :ref:`wsrep_node_address <wsrep_node_address>` The node determines the default address from the IP address on the first network interface.
+Jails cannot see the network interfaces on the host system.
+You need to set this parameter to ensure that the cluster is given the correct IP address for the node.

-- :ref:`wsrep_node_name <wsrep_node_name>`
+- :ref:`wsrep_node_name <wsrep_node_name>` The node determines the default name from the system hostname.
+Jails have their own hostnames, distinct from that of the host system.

 .. code-block:: ini